mayunaik10/Calculator_App/README.md

 # android-calculator
-DDeveloped Calculator app using Android Studio in Java
+Developed Calculator app using Android Studio in Java